o2r-project/api/docs/compendium/bindings.md

 # Bindings

-Bindings make static scientific papers interactive by providing better access to the underlying source code and dataset.
-Bindings connect the paper, the dataset, and the source code used to compute a specific figure, numerical result, or table with user interface widgets such as slider to manipulate a value shown in the figure.
+Bindings make static scientific papers interactive.
+They facilitate access to the source code and dataset underlying a figure.
+Bindings link the paper, the dataset, and the source code used to compute a specific figure, numerical result, or table with user interface (UI) widgets such as slider to manipulate a value shown in the figure.

 !!! note For now, we only support datasets saved as comma separated values (.csv).
 This is a technical constraint.
 The overall concept is also applicable to other data formats.

 ## Purposes

-The sort of interactivity depends on the purpose.
+The type of interactivity depends on the purpose.
 Here, we support the following purposes:

-1. Show the dataset underlying the paper - showPaperData
+1. Show dataset underlying the paper - showPaperData
-2. Show the source code underlying the paper - showPaperCode
+2. Show source code underlying the paper - showPaperCode
+3. Show dataset and source code underlying the paper - showPaperDataCode

-3. Show the dataset underlying a specific result in the text - showResultData
+4. Show dataset underlying a specific result in the text - showResultData
-4. Show the dataset underlying a figure - showFigureData
+5. Show source code underlying a specific result in the text - showResultCode
-5. Show the source code underlying a specific result in the text - showResultCode
+6. Show dataset and source code underlying a specific result in the text - showResultDataCode Purpose 4-6 are also applicable to tables.

+7. Show dataset underlying a figure - showFigureData
-6. Show the source code underlying a figure - showFigureCode
+8. Show source code underlying a figure - showFigureCode
+9. Show dataset and source code underlying a figure

 7. Manipulate a parameter used to compute a specific numerical result in the text - manipulateNumRes
 8. Manipulate a parameter used to compute a figure - manipulateFigure
-9. Select data subsets used to produce a figure - figureDatasubset
-10. Select data subsets used to produce a specific numerical result in the text - numResultDatasubset

 ## Prerequisites

 Bindings can be created if the following criteria are met:

 - the upload of the workspace is finished
-- [metadata](http://o2r.info/o2r-web-api/compendium/metadata/) extraction is done but not necessarily complete
+- [metadata](http://o2r.info/o2r-web-api/compendium/metadata/) extraction is done.
+Required metadata are complete.
-- the ERC is at least a [candidate](http://o2r.info/o2r-web-api/compendium/candidate/)
-- the ERC is not yet [shipped](http://o2r.info/o2r-web-api/shipment/) to third-party archives such as Zenodo (otherwise files created by the ui bindings cannot be stored in the same ERC)
+- the ERC is not yet [shipped](http://o2r.info/o2r-web-api/shipment/) to third-party archives such as Zenodo (otherwise files created by the bindings cannot be stored in the same ERC)

 ## Creating a new binding